L

 lower, it’s lower sy̓xʷútaʔx

-last night t sk̓ək̓laxʷ
+last night, last evening t sk̓ək̓laxʷ

 last weekend t sk̓ɬəʔaʔ